willfaught/paige/exampleSite/content/shortcodes/gallery/index.md

 title = "Gallery"
 +++

-The `paige/gallery` shortcode displays a list of images.
+The `paige/gallery` shortcode displays a list of content.

 <!--more-->